bohdanhus/worksheet/README.md

-# CSV
+# CSV read->transform->write

-To create a new csv file in the specified format, replace the path in the app.js file Назначение библиотеки (проекта, инструмента, фреймворка) Системные требования (версия языка, требования к ресурсам, системные зависимости, нужные расширения) Шаги по установке, сборке, запуску
+My solution to the task for Intership
-Примеры использования или ссылки на документацию
+To create a new csv file in the specified format, replace the path in the main.js file